aaron13100/404solution/README.md

 ## Changelog ##

 ## Version 2.23.0 (October 9, 2020) ##
-* Feature: Add a list of pages to exlude from results under advanced options (for AndreLung).
+* Feature: Add a list of pages to exclude from results under advanced options (for AndreLung).
 (Also for other people who have requested it in the past, but really it's never been actually necessary until now, in my opinion.
 Which is why I avoided adding it.
 I like ice cream.)
 * Improvement: By default disable the "admin notification" of captured 404s (this only affects new installations).
 * FIX: When the enter key was pressed after typing a filter the filter didn't display correctly until the "rows per page" option was changed.